danielstaal/project/README.md

 ## Goals

-- use the largest print (18x17x7) and create 50 random gate placements in a print.
+- Use the largest print (18x17x7) and create 50 random gate placements in a print.
 For every configuration 50 random netlists could be created and the program tries to solve each netlist in each print.
-- create a program that is user friendly.
+- Create a program that is user friendly.

 ## Overview

-- Program runs in terminal using python (might get updated to web application or into a .exe file)
+- Program runs in a Tkinter application, launched by calling python App.py
-- After a solution is found, it is plotted using matplotlib and automatically showed to the user.
+- Results from a database are showed to the user

 ## Data

-standard given netlists, prints.
+Standard given netlists, prints.
 Python (libraries)

 ## Parts of the application